whitenode/riak_mapreduce_utils/README.markdown

 The configuration string must be a correctly formatted and escaped JSON document and may contain the following 2 fields, out of which at least one needs to be present:

-**source** - Name of the bucket containing records to be filtered.
+**bucket** - Name of the bucket containing records to be filtered.
 If a record is encountered that does not belong to the specified bucket, it will be passed straight through and not processed with respect to criteria by the function.

-This is an optional field, and if no **source** is specified, all records passed in will be processed.
+This is an optional field, and if no **bucket** is specified, all records passed in will be processed.

 **criteria** - This field contains a list of criteria.
 These will be evaluated against the record, and if ALL of them evaluate to true, the record will be filtered out.